-According to the results of the most recent data available from the bi-annual Point-in-Time Homeless Count (PIT Count) held on January 24, 2019, on any given night in San Bernardino County, approximately 2,607 people are homeless.
-For the Town, a total of 23 homeless individuals were identified, of which 3 individuals were reported as being shelter and the remaining 20 individuals were unsheltered.
-To address incidences of homelessness in the Town and to prevent extremely-low income Apple Valley families from becoming homeless, the Town will place a high priority on programs that work to prevent homelessness or rapidly connect homeless individuals with housing and supportive services.
+According to the results of the most recent data available from the bi-annual Point-in-Time Homeless Count (PIT Count - Preliminary Report and Survey) held on January 25, 2018, on any given night in San Bernardino County, approximately 2,118 people are homeless.
+For the Town, a total of 17 homeless individuals were identified, all of whom were reported to be unsheltered.
+To address incidences of homelessness in the Town and to prevent extremely-low income Town families from becoming homeless, the Town will place a high priority on programs that work to prevent homelessness or rapidly connect homeless individuals with housing and supportive services.
 To address this need, the Town will support a continuum of services in the Town utilizing leveraged funds through the San Bernardino County CoC to prevent and eliminate homelessness including, but not limited to, homelessness prevention programs, food bank distribution programs, emergency shelter and transitional housing programs and accessibility/mobility assistance.
-During the 2020-2021 program year, the Town will utilize CDBG funds to program dollars to homelessness prevention services provided by agencies such as Family Assistance Program, High Desert Homeless Services, Inc., Christ the Solid Rock Missionary Baptist Church and Cedar House Life Change Center which anticipate providing services to a vast amount of Apple Valley residents.
+The Town will utilize CDBG funds to program, High Desert Homeless Services, Inc., and Cedar House Life Change Center which anticipate providing services to a vast amount of Town residents.